Alefoggia17/Violent-Python-For-Artisan/README.md

 ### Step 2: Dataset

 At https://github.com/dessertlab/ESCAPE/tree/main/datasets/shellcode_ia32_extended it is possible to extract a subset of intent/snippet pairs which will constitute the starting dataset.
 Download only the `assembly-test.in` and `assembly-test.out` files.
 The first contains all the descriptions in natural language.
-The second contains all the Assembly language codes related to natural language descriptions.
+The second contains all the Assembly language codes that represent the *Ground Truth*.

 ### Step 3: Creating prompt